dolthub/docs/content/architecture/storage-engine/commit-graph.md

 A commit contains two sets of information: the content and the metadata.

 In Git, the content is the set of files as they existed at that point in time, identified by a content address.
-In Dolt, the content is the set of tables in the database at that point in time, identified by content address.
-In Dolt, content addresses are created using a novel data structure called a [Prolly Tree](https://docs.dolthub.com/architecture/storage-engine/prolly-tree), that allows for structural sharing, efficient diff, and fast querying.
+In Dolt, the content is the set of tables in the database at that point in time, identified by a content address.
+In Dolt, content addresses are created using a novel data structure called a [Prolly Tree](https://docs.dolthub.com/architecture/storage-engine/prolly-tree), that allows for structural sharing, efficient diff, and fast querying of table data.

 Additionally, commit metadata like author, date, and message are stored so it is easier to identify the commit you are looking for in the version history.
 This metadata is considered when creating the content address that you see in the commit log.
 So, even if two commits have the exact same content but are committed at different times or by different authors, they will have different commit hashes.